s1090263/ProgettoTiseniGiri/README.md

 We will now show how the application is structured in packages and class.
 Inside the package com.TiseniGiri.ProgettoTiseniGiri there are organized seven different packages:

 - Controller
-- Exceptions, containing exception classes and the exception handler
+- Exceptions
 - Filter
 - Model
 - Service
-- Stats, containing the classes which make the stats
+- Stats
-- Utility, containing some useful classes used by the application
+- Utility

 We will now see how the packages are structured in classes through the class diagrams: